Reilly-Lab-Yale/variant_effects_mnoon/README.md

 \[input data\] -> 0. merge -> 1. annotate 2. filter -> 3. count -> 4. graph

 (TODO: explain all this once the logic is semi-finalized...)
+(this should be changed to a graph instead of a linear flow)

 Additionally, manual verification with screenshots...